scottrobey/gradle-issues/gradle6-w-guava/README.md

 This seems to be somewhat of a known issue, documented here: https://github.com/google/guava/releases/tag/v32.1.0

+Also on Stack Overflow: https://stackoverflow.com/questions/77746136/how-to-exclude-one-of-the-variants-of-com-google-guava-dependency-while-building

 Possible Solutions:
-1. Upgrade to newer version of Gradle?
-Which version fixes the issue?
-TBD
+1. Upgrade to a newer version of Gradle?
+Chatter online suggests that upgrading to Gradle 7+ will fix the issue
-2. Use the Android version of the library - but we know that the Android version doesn't support the same set of APIs that the
+2. Use the Android version of the library - you probably don't want to do this unless you're building an application targeted specifically for Android.
+Note: The Android version does NOT support all the APIs that the JRE version supports
-   JRE version does.
-3. Modifications to the build script: TBD
+3. Modify the build script to work around the issue using some Gradle mojo - This is the approach I chose for this demo and probably the least expensive option if you're in a time crunch, although option 1 is the better long-term solution